About Us

 Case Overview

-Clients
+our Clients

-Co-Counsel
+our Co-Counsel

-In January 2023, The Los Angeles City Council passed permanent tenant protections to help thousands of Angeleno renters stay in their homes and prevent them from falling into homelessness.
+In January 2023, the Los Angeles City Council passed permanent tenant protections to help thousands of Angeleno renters stay in their homes and prevent them from falling into homelessness.
 The protections were passed to safeguard renters’ housing security as COVID eviction protections were set to expire.

-The new ordinances include the Nonpayment Threshold Ordinance, which prohibits evictions based on nonpayment unless the tenant is behind at least one month’s fair market rent, and the Relocation Assistance for Economic Displacement Ordinance, which requires landlords to provide relocation assistance to tenants forced to leave due to a significant rent increase.
-Thanks to these protections, Angelenos can no longer be Evicted for being a few dollars short on rent, nor will they be forced to move due to exorbitant rent increases Eithout also receiving support for moving and relocation expenses.
+The ordinances include the Nonpayment Threshold Ordinance, which prohibits evictions based on nonpayment unless the tenant is behind at least one month’s fair market rent, and the Relocation Assistance for Economic Displacement Ordinance, which requires landlords to provide relocation assistance to tenants forced to leave due to a significant rent increase.

 In March 2023, the Apartment Association of Greater Los Angeles (AAGLA) filed a legal action seeking to overturn the ordinances.
-The challenge is yet another attempt by AAGLA to undermine critical common-sense tenant protections in Los Angeles so that landlords can more easily evict tenants or use rent increases to force tenants to self-evict.
+The challenge was yet another attempt by AAGLA to undermine critical common-sense tenant protections in Los Angeles so that landlords can more easily evict tenants or use rent increases to force tenants to self-evict.

-It is vital that tenants in Los Angeles—especially those not protected by the city’s rent stabilization ordinance—are safeguarded against eviction, homelessness, and displacement.
+It is vital that tenants in Los Angeles—especially those not protected by the City’s rent stabilization ordinance—are safeguarded against eviction, homelessness, and displacement.
 Many households have not recovered from the economic impact of the pandemic, with an estimated one-third of households unable to afford rent.
 There is concern that without the City’s strengthened renter protections, a new wave of evictions and homelessness will occur.

 Ruling

-AAGLA Files Petition for Writ of Mandate
+Court Denies AAGLA’s Petition for Writ of Mandate

-Court Denies Motion for Preliminary Injunction
+Court Denies AAGLA’s Motion for Preliminary Injunction

 Order Denying Motion for Preliminary Injunction